PřF:Bi7090 Eukaryotic cells - Course Information

 - Course objectives

 - At the end of the course students will acquire general knowledge on recent developments within the field of molecular biology of eukaryotic cell.
 He/she will understand molecular mechanisms of cell cycle and principles of its regulation, structure of DNA in chromatin, principles of signal transduction and programmed cell death.
 Using this knowledge, he/she should describe and discuss mechanisms of cancerogenesis be able to delineate the major differences between healthy and cancer cells.
-In addition, students will understand the ways how eukaryotic cells communicate with neighbour cells and extracellular matrix, how nerve-, muscle- and immune systems function and what are main principles of intramolecular traficking.
-This provide students with capabilites to judge general rules of eukarytic cells functioning in multicellular organisms.
+In addition, students will understand the ways how eukaryotic cells communicate with neighbour cells and extracellular matrix and principles of protein folding, traficking and degradation.

 - Teaching methods